Legacy Housing (NASDAQ:LEGH) Downgraded to “Hold” at Zacks Investment Research

-Legacy Housing (NASDAQ:LEGH) was downgraded by Zacks Investment Research from a “strong-buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Legacy Housing (NASDAQ:LEGH) from a strong-buy rating to a hold rating in a research report released on Wednesday morning, Zacks.com reports.

 According to Zacks, “Legacy Housing Corporation builds, sells and finances manufactured homes distributed through independent retailers and company-owned stores as well as directly to manufactured housing communities.
 It operates primarily in the southern United States.
 Legacy Housing Corporation is based in Bedford, Texas. “

-In other news, Chairman Curtis Drew Hodgson sold 10,000 shares of the business’s stock in a transaction dated Monday, October 18th.
-The shares were sold at an average price of $16.89, for a total value of $168,900.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-38.40% of the stock is owned by insiders.
+In other Legacy Housing news, Chairman Curtis Drew Hodgson sold 10,000 shares of Legacy Housing stock in a transaction dated Monday, October 18th.
+The stock was sold at an average price of $16.89, for a total transaction of $168,900.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+38.40% of the stock is owned by company insiders.

-Several institutional investors have recently made changes to their positions in LEGH.
-BlackRock Inc. lifted its position in Legacy Housing by 0.6% during the third quarter.
-BlackRock Inc. now owns 420,450 shares of the company’s stock worth $7,555,000 after purchasing an additional 2,715 shares during the period.
-Yacktman Asset Management LP lifted its position in Legacy Housing by 27.2% during the third quarter.
-Yacktman Asset Management LP now owns 232,100 shares of the company’s stock worth $4,171,000 after purchasing an additional 49,600 shares during the period.
-Truist Financial Corp lifted its position in Legacy Housing by 4.6% during the third quarter.
-Truist Financial Corp now owns 210,733 shares of the company’s stock worth $3,787,000 after purchasing an additional 9,245 shares during the period.
-Bard Associates Inc. lifted its holdings in shares of Legacy Housing by 3.0% in the second quarter.
-Bard Associates Inc. now owns 179,455 shares of the company’s stock worth $3,035,000 after acquiring an additional 5,145 shares during the last quarter.
-Finally, Geode Capital Management LLC lifted its holdings in shares of Legacy Housing by 13.4% in the second quarter.
-Geode Capital Management LLC now owns 141,146 shares of the company’s stock worth $2,386,000 after acquiring an additional 16,676 shares during the last quarter.
-19.18% of the stock is owned by institutional investors.
+Several hedge funds have recently bought and sold shares of LEGH.
+Osmium Partners LLC purchased a new stake in shares of Legacy Housing in the third quarter valued at approximately $2,409,000.
+Barings LLC acquired a new position in Legacy Housing during the second quarter worth $994,000.
+Yacktman Asset Management LP lifted its stake in Legacy Housing by 27.2% during the third quarter.
+Yacktman Asset Management LP now owns 232,100 shares of the company’s stock worth $4,171,000 after purchasing an additional 49,600 shares in the last quarter.
+Bank of New York Mellon Corp lifted its stake in Legacy Housing by 76.4% during the third quarter.
+Bank of New York Mellon Corp now owns 102,119 shares of the company’s stock worth $1,835,000 after purchasing an additional 44,242 shares in the last quarter.
+Finally, Renaissance Technologies LLC increased its position in shares of Legacy Housing by 133.8% during the second quarter.
+Renaissance Technologies LLC now owns 76,000 shares of the company’s stock worth $1,285,000 after acquiring an additional 43,500 shares during the period.
+Institutional investors and hedge funds own 20.41% of the company’s stock.

 Legacy Housing Company Profile